I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 (9) Final Walk-Through.
 The buyer should have the unconditional right to do a final walk-through when the property is vacant and all furnishings removed.
 It is best to do this in the hours immediately prior to closing.
 If there is a material adverse change, the buyer should have the right to terminate and receive the earnest money as well as compensation for expenses.

 Whether in the capacity of buyer or seller, investors and real estate licensees should always disclose their status in the contract.
-The appropriate place to do this is the Special Provisions paragraph (or in a special provisions addendum) by using language similar to the following: "Buyer is a real estate investor [and/or licensee] engaging in this transaction for a profit.
+They should also disclose if they are acting on behalf of a relative, a personal company, or a trust in which they have an interest.
+The appropriate place to do this is the Special Provisions paragraph (or in a special provisions addendum) by using language similar to the following: “Buyer is a real estate investor [and/or licensee] engaging in this transaction for a profit.
 Buyer has not given Seller real estate advice.
-Seller should obtain professional advice."
+Seller should obtain professional advice.”
 This disclosure mitigates any subsequent claim by lay persons that their relative innocence was exploited by a predatory professional.
 As discussed later, judges and juries do not favor investors if the transaction contains any hint of unfairness.

 The Role of the Real Estate Attorney